Iraiman00/S-R-Model/README.md

-# S-I-R Model
-A project that simulates infectious disease spread using differential equations in C#.
 #  SIR Model Simulation

 This project simulates the spread of infectious diseases using the **SIR (Susceptible-Infected-Recovered)** mathematical model integrated with **C#**.